wusi23/Game_of_live/README.md

 ### Mouse

 Press Mousebutton to place seed on the field.

 ### Keybindings

-- "Spacebar" - Start and Stop
+- `Spacebar` Start and Stop
-- " + " - accelerate generations
+- `  +   ` accelerate generations
-- " - " - decelerate generations
+- `  -   ` decelerate generations
-- " 0 " - setting speed to default
+- `  0   ` setting speed to default

 <!-- LICENSE -->